 In today’s economy, layoffs are a complicated yet frequent occurrence.
 For the employer, careful planning and flawless implementation are required to prevent erosion of the business, as well as the organization’s standing in the community.
-For displaced employees, high levels of unemployment leave many feeling that they have few options for alternative employment or that their careers have been derailed.?
+For displaced employees, high levels of unemployment leave many feeling that they have few options for alternative employment or that their careers have been derailed.
 For remaining employees, uncertainty levels can rise significantly and productivity levels may decline considerably.
 The bottom line: these situations can leave many individuals, whether leaving or staying, with a sense of frustration, fear, and anxiety.
+Download our proposal.

 Providing quality Outplacement / Career Transition services from MJW Careers helps transitioning employees understand that career changes don’t have to be career-ending.